fleblay/42-Philosophers/README.md

   </li>
 </ul>

-No communication between philosophers, ie one philosopher cannot ask information about the state of another, nor tell the others philosophers that he is about to die.
+No communication between philosophers, ie. one philosopher cannot ask information about the state of another, nor tell the others philosophers that he is about to die.
 <br/>
 The program needs to shutdown nicely in case of error (thread creation failure, process creation failure).